JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_02.md

 The writer Kakuzo Okakura, in his book _The Book of Tea_, recognizes in the pleasure of a man picking a flower to give to his beloved, the precise moment in which the human species rises above animals, above the instinctive, enters the realm of beauty and ascends his mind to the space of the divine.
 <br style="clear:both;"/>

 > These angels are all in the chain of recorders extending from the lowest to the highest custodians of the facts of time and the truths of eternity.
 Some day they will teach you to seek truth as well as fact, to expand your soul as well as your mind.
 Even now you should learn to water the garden of your heart as well as to seek for the dry sands of knowledge.
 Forms are valueless when lessons are learned.
 No chick may be had without the shell, and no shell is of any worth after the chick is hatched.
 But sometimes error is so great that its rectification by revelation would be fatal to those slowly emerging truths which are essential to its experiential overthrow.
 When children have their ideals, do not dislodge them; let them grow.
-And while you are learning to think as men, you should also be learning to pray as children. ([UB 48:6.32](/en/The_Urantia_Book/48#p6_32))
+And while you are learning to think as men, you should also be learning to pray as children. (<a id="a85_836"></a>[UB 48:6.32](/en/The_Urantia_Book/48#p6_32))

 Rilke said in a passage from _Letters to a Young Poet_:

 > “These divine qualities are perfectly and absolutely unified in God.
 And every God-knowing man or angel possesses the potential of unlimited self-expression on ever-progressive levels of unified self-realization by the technique of the never-ending achievement of Godlikeness—the experiential blending in the evolutionary experience of eternal truth, universal beauty, and divine goodness.”
 >
 > These divine qualities are perfectly and absolutely unified in God.
-And every God-knowing man or angel possesses the potential of unlimited self-expression on ever-progressive levels of unified self-realization by the technique of the never-ending achievement of Godlikeness—the experiential blending in the evolutionary experience of eternal truth, universal beauty, and divine goodness. ([UB 44:7.4](/en/The_Urantia_Book/44#p7_4))
+And every God-knowing man or angel possesses the potential of unlimited self-expression on ever-progressive levels of unified self-realization by the technique of the never-ending achievement of Godlikeness—the experiential blending in the evolutionary experience of eternal truth, universal beauty, and divine goodness. (<a id="a91_392"></a>[UB 44:7.4](/en/The_Urantia_Book/44#p7_4))

 Ionesco said: “Poetry, the need to imagine, to create is as fundamental as breathing.”